marcullo/image-renderer/README.md

 ### Run

 There are two modes of operation.
 In both you are launching commander which further runs the renderer.
 Beware of [build consequences](#consequences).
+You need to run Commander which will then launch Renderer in a separate process automatically.

-**Warning**: You cannot run either of programs standalone!
+**Warning**: Renderer and Commander depend on each other.
+You cannot run either of programs standalone!
 Modify source code a bit if needed.

 ###### Interactive mode